brunokreutz/SampleMicroserviceApi/README.md

 Destination account balance.

 ## Domain
-#### Entry
+#### Installment
-The entries correspond to the credit or debit transactions of the installments in the current account.
+The installments correspond to the credit or debit transactions of the installments in the current account.
 If the number of installments is greater than 1, the month of the transaction date is incremented with each new installment.
 #### CheckingAccount
-The current account corresponds to the customer's account.
+The checking account corresponds to the customer's account.
+If the payment have more than one installment, only the first installment is credited/debited immediately.
 #### Payment
 Payment represents the transaction between customers.
 The installment rate is incorporated into the payment amount.
 #### Fee